0xdavidordonez/Project_3/README.md

 Leveraging Blockchain Technology for Dynamic NFTs and Decentralized Art Management Abstract**

-Here at Arcana, we have developed tools that utilizes blockchain technology to manage and deploy dynamically evolving Non-Fungible Tokens (NFTs).
+we have developed tools that utilizes blockchain technology to manage and deploy dynamically evolving Non-Fungible Tokens (NFTs).
 What we have built here incorporates Solidity for Ethereum-based smart contract development & Chainlink Automation for time-based event handling utilizing standards from OpenZeppelin for secure smart contract functionalities.

 **Introduction**